Documents / Sentinel Security / Features

 Check ItemRiskSeverity

-xmlrpc.php enabledBrute-force via XML-RPC🔴 High
+xmlrpc.php enabledBrute-force and DDoS abuse via XML-RPC🔴 High

 Score Calculation